Hibernation: Bears

 Historically it was unclear whether or not bears truly hibernate, since they experience only a modest decline in body temperature of 3 to 5 C-change, compared with the much larger decreases (often 32 C-change or more) seen in other hibernators.
 Many researchers thought that their deep sleep was not comparable with true, deep hibernation, but this theory was refuted by research in 2011 on captive black bears and again in 2016 in a study on brown bears.

 Hibernating bears are able to recycle their proteins and urine, allowing them to stop urinating for months and to avoid muscle atrophy.
 They stay hydrated with the metabolic water that is produced in sufficient quantities to satisfy the water needs of the bear.
 They also do not eat or drink while hibernating, but live off their stored fat.
 Despite long-term inactivity and lack of food intake, hibernating bears are believed to maintain their bone mass and do not suffer from osteoporosis.
-They also increase the availability of certain essential amino acids in the muscle, as well as regulate the transcription of a suite of genes that limit muscle wasting.
+Hibernating bears increase their CART hormone levels which inhibits osteoclasts and they also suppress sclerotin, a protein that stops bone formation to prevent bone loss during prolonged hours of hibernation.
+Bears can also increase the availability of certain essential amino acids in the muscle by a complex process called urea nitrogen salvage (UNS).
+In UNS, urea is produced and transported to the gut where microbes break it down into ammonia.
+This ammonia is then used to synthesize essential amino acids, such as valine and leucine, as well as regulate the transcription of a suite of genes that limit muscle wasting.